It’s my favorite time of year again. Autumn is in the air. What signs of the seasons do you observe in your area? Please share.

-Then, last week, I drove to Plum Island, Massachusetts on a school field trip.
-I saw the tree swallows again—a multitude of small birds taking to the skies!
+Near the seacoast in Massachusetts and Rhode Island, masses of birds swarm above the ponds.
+They are tree swallows feeding on mosquitoes.
+It’s almost eerie to see the black clouds of small birds darkening the sky.
 Have you ever seen such a sight?
 It turns out that tree swallows gather in coastal locations to feed on the fruits of bayberry bushes prior to a mass migration south.

 It is going to be a tough winter if bears are seen berrying.

-Of course, you can also check out the newest edition of The Old Farmer’s Almanac for winter weather predictions.
+Of course, you can also check out the newest edition of The Old Farmer’s Almanac for winter weather predictions

 Of course, another way we know autumn’s approaching is to observe the plants.
 The vegetables in the garden are slowing down.
 The leaves on many of the trees are starting to change color.